abela7/printf/README.md

-This is a group work project
+This is a group work project that we work together